• Home

 g.
 Tomatoes should have stems removed.
 Carrots, beets, etc. should have tops (leaves) removed from vegetables leaving about (2) two inches of stems.

-3. Read premium materials, carefully following all rules and regulations.
-If an entry calls for 5 specimens, be sure to exhibit that number; do not enter 4 or6x.
-In any instance, your exhibits will be disqualified if the correct number of specimens is not entered.
+3. Read premium materials, carefully following all rules & regulations.
+Your exhibits will be disqualified if the correct number of specimens is not entered.

 $3.00 $2.50 $2.00 $1.50